Skip to main content

 For spiders, Paladin follows an Integrated Pest Management (IPM) approach: identify the species first, correct the conditions driving the problem, target harborage where the population actually lives, and document the visit.

 For brown recluse and black widow concerns we add storage-area attention, boxes, garage clutter, sheds, and basement corners get extra inspection.
-We start every visit with identification, many DIY fixes fail because the wrong product was used on the wrong pest.
 We work the conditions first: trim the shrub that touches the siding, fix the gutter that drips on the foundation, seal the gap behind the dryer vent.
+We rotate active ingredients on quarterly programs so pests do not adapt.
 For a wider plan, pair this with web removal services so the whole property is covered.

-We use targeted product placement (cracks, harborage, voids) rather than blanket spraying living surfaces.
+We rotate active ingredients on quarterly programs so pests do not adapt.
 Most spider customers are on a quarterly rhythm.
 Fall is the highest-pressure season.

 What this means for your home